kumarshantanu/lein-sub/README.md

 have a :sub key.
 When `--submodules` *is* specified, the :sub key is ignored.

+## Build Continuation

+It can be annoying to get part way through a large build only to hit a minor failure in a particular module, and have to start over, even when it's just a matter of a tiny typo.

+The `--resume` (or `-r`) option instructs lein-sub to pick up where it left off.

 ## Notes

 lein-sub will create a file, `target/sub-cache.edn`, to store